orangeduck/Cello-Website/pages/learn-quickstart.md

 Cello is pretty clever and it can automatically infer a whole bunch of these behaviours without the user having to provide them.
 Cello objects can be printed, compared, hashed, stored, garbage collected, ordered, copied and much more.
-This gives you a whole lot out of the box.

-Anyway, let's get started and see what we can do!
+In other words, Cello has batteries included.

 ## Introduction

 Let's make some glitch art using Cello.
-This should be a good application to show how to program in Cello.
-We're going to build some new Cello types and interact with them using what Cello has to offer.
-We'll also see how it interacts with standard C. Our glitch art is going to be inspired by the artwork of Reddit user [AMillionMonkeys](http://www.reddit.com/r/glitch_art/comments/20qgdi/old_man_in_a_suit_experimental_processing/).
+We're going to build some new Cello types to do this and see how they interact with standard C. Our glitch art is going to be inspired by the artwork of Reddit user [AMillionMonkeys](http://www.reddit.com/r/glitch_art/comments/20qgdi/old_man_in_a_suit_experimental_processing/).
 Who used
 [Langton's Ant](http://en.wikipedia.org/wiki/Langton%27s_ant) to generate the